dziekiczan1/dziekiczan1/README.md

 <h3>Front-end developer.</h3>

-- :books: I’m currently learning Typescript, React Native, React and Node.js.
+- :books: I’m currently learning Typescript, React Native, and Node.js.
+- On a daily basis, I work as a frontend developer in a software house where I am constantly improving my skills.

 ## 🧐 About